Use App Tester

 -

-To disable sandbox mode, change the value present in the JSON file from
+Change the value present in the JSON file from

 Sandbox mode constrains calls that would normally go to the Appstore client to route to the Amazon App Tester app instead.
 Use this mode only for testing locally.